Measurements of branching fractions of $\Lambda_{c}^{+}\to\Sigma^{0}K_{S}^{0}\pi^{+}$ and $\Lambda_{c}^{+}\to\Sigma^{0}K_{S}^{0}K^{+}$: INTRODUCTION

 To overcome these challenges~\cite{Zenczykowski:1993hw}, significant efforts have been devoted to developing alternative theoretical frameworks for charmed hadron decays~\cite{Cheng:1991sn,Cheng:2018hwl}.
 These approaches recognize the necessity of considering nonfactorizable effects.
 The $SU(3)$ flavor symmetry ($SU(3)_F$) method has been tested as a useful tool in both the beauty and charmed hadron decays~\cite{Savage:1989qr, Geng:2017mxn}.
 Its feasibility has been established in two-body and three-body semileptonic charmed baryon weak decays.
 The contributions of the color-antisymmetric and -symmetric part of the effective Hamiltonian have been considered and fit to experimental data points to predict the branching fractions (BF) of unknown decays~\cite{Geng:2024sgq}.
 Experimental investigations are of great importance in validating the theoretical methods.

 The total BF of the measured $\Lambda_c^+$ decays is still only around 70\% according to the Particle Data Group (PDG)~\cite{ParticleDataGroup:2024cfk}, and many decay modes of $\Lambda_c^+$ remain unknown.
 An upper limit for the BF of $\Lambda_c^+ \to \Sigma^0 K_S^0 K^+$ has been determined by BESIII using the 4.5 fb$^{-1}$ of data collected at center-of-mass energies between 4.600 and 4.700 GeV with the double tag method to be $1.28\times10^{-3}$ at the 90\% confidence level (C.L.)~\cite{BESIII:2025rda}.
+In this work, we use more data samples with single tag method to investigate this decay mode again.
 The decay $\Lambda_c^+ \to \Sigma^0 K_S^0 \pi^+$ has not been observed experimentally.
 Both decays involve the $W$-exchange and $W$-emission diagrams as shown in Fig.~\ref{fig:feynmand}.

 The $\Lambda_c$ decays can have contributions from both direct nonresonant and resonant processes.
 The nonresonant contributions to $\Lambda_c^+ \to \Sigma^0 K_S^0 \pi^+$ and $\Lambda_c^+ \to \Sigma^0 K_S^0 K^+$ have been investigated using $SU(3)_F$~\cite{Geng:2018upx,Geng:2024sgq}, with the predicted BFs listed in Table~\ref{tab:theo}.
 In addition, the decay $\Lambda_c^+ \to \Sigma^0 K_S^0 K^+$ can proceed via the intermediate channel $\Lambda_c^+\to \Sigma^0 a_0(980)^+$~\cite{Wang:2025uie}, followed by $a_0(980)^+\to K^0_S K^+$.
 This opens a new avenue for probing light scalar mesons, especially taking into account the BESIII measurement of ${\cal B}(\Lambda_c^+\to \Lambda a_0(980)^+)$~\cite{BESIII:2024mbf}, which significantly exceeds theoretical predictions.
 Similarly, the decay $\Lambda_c^+ \to \Sigma^0 K_S^0 \pi^+$ may involve various resonant decays, such as $\Lambda_c^+ \to \Sigma^0 K^{*+}(K^{*+} \to K_S^0 \pi^+), K_S^0 \Sigma^{*0} (\Sigma^{*0} \to \Sigma^0 \pi^+)$, and $\Sigma^0K_0^*(700)^+(K_0^*(700)^+\to K^0_S \pi^+)$.
 Differences from theoretical predictions in these decays can provide valuable insights into the presence of additional resonant contributions.
 For instance, BESIII has observed, in addition to a nonresonant component, the decay $\Lambda_c^+ \to \Lambda K^*(892)^+$~\cite{BESIII:2024xny} through an analysis of $\Lambda_c^+ \to \Lambda K_S^0 \pi^+$.
 Moreover, the reported ${\cal B}(\Lambda_c^+ \to \Lambda K^*(892)^+)$ is consistent with the theoretical predictions based on $SU(3)_F$~\cite{Hsiao:2019yur,Geng:2020zgr}.